Information in this article applies to:

 The following sections provide more information about the Step Size and Range settings.

 The objective moves up and down under the power of a stepper motor.
-The stepper motor moves in increments of steps.
+The stepper motor moves in increments called steps.
 All Step Size settings specify the number of motor steps to move the objective.
-One step is approximately 0.1984 microns.
-So, 10 steps are the equivalent of 1.984 microns.

-The Step Size is typically set to a value based on the depth of field of the objective (which is based on the objective magnification and numerical aperture).
+The Step Size used in the Device Settings is typically set to a value based on the depth of field of the objective (which is based on the objective magnification and numerical aperture).
 The following table lists default step size settings.

 Refer to the following knowledge base articles for a step size calculator you can use to accurately determine step measurements: